Mom who claims she was abducted by aliens says Netflix doc made her look like a liar

 “A woman claims to have been abducted from her bedroom in Manhattan,” a Netflix promo reads.
 “This docuseries explores whether it was an elaborate hoax — or proof of alien life.”

-In an email, an appreciative Napolitano seemed eager to provide further details of the situation but said, “Apparently, my attorney doesn’t want me to comment,” along with his email and phone number.
+In an email, an appreciative Napolitano seemed eager to provide further details of the situation but said, “Apparently, my attorney doesn’t want me to comment,” and provided his email and phone number.

-Reached by phone on Tuesday, Young’s co-counsel said it was premature to comment at this time.
-Netflix did not respond to requests for comment.
-Efforts to reach Napolitano at her home in Tennessee, where she presently lives, were unsuccessful.
+Reached by phone on Tuesday, attorney Robert Young told The Independent that Napolitano was “egregiously deceived,” and would never have participated in the production if she knew how it would ultimately turn out.

+“So, we’ll see,” Young said.
+“Litigation is a long war, many battles, and I have every confidence that we will eventually prevail.”

 Napolitano, her complaint alleges, was defamed onscreen by Hopkins’ late ex-wife, who she alleges is an “embittered, alcoholic ex-wife hell bent on revenge against her husband.”